DevExpress/testcafe-studio-docs/documentation/guides/record-tests/test-actions/assertions.md

 You can add the following options to assertions:

-* *Timeout* - the time (in milliseconds) an assertion can take to pass.
-The assertion retries to pass multiple times within this timeout, and each time it verifies the [Actual](../guides/record-tests/test-actions/assertions.md#actual-parameter)  parameter's value.
+* *Timeout* - the time an assertion can take to pass (in milliseconds).
+The assertion retries to pass multiple times within this timeframe, and verifies the [Actual](../guides/record-tests/test-actions/assertions.md#actual-parameter)  parameter's value each time.
 The test fails if the assertion could not complete successfully within the timeout.

     To add this option, click the **Add Timeout** button in the assertion parameters area.

-    The default timeout is specified using the *Assertion Timeout* options in the [Record Configuration](../../../user-interface/record-configuration-dialog.md) and [Run Configruations](../../../user-interface/run-configurations-dialog.md##advanced-options) dialogs.
+    The *Assertion Timeout* options in the [Record Configuration](../../../user-interface/record-configuration-dialog.md) and [Run Configruations](../../../user-interface/run-configurations-dialog.md##advanced-options) dialogs specify the default timeout.

 * *Message* - an assertion message that is displayed in the report if the test fails.
 To add this option, click the **Add Message** button in the assertion parameters area.